 Your dog can eat a discarded joint placed on a side table and become high or ill.
 So everyone residing in or even visiting your house needs to realize the hazards and threats and be ready to take care to keep your French Bulldog protected.

 Chat to them about the potential effects of cannabis on your dog.
-That way, they understand what to look for and be able to report to your vet if they notice symptoms.
+That way, they understand what to look for and report to your vet if they notice symptoms.

 How To Look After Your Weed Intoxicated Dog.